 The food arrives.
 First up, a small bowl of chili con queso.
 It’s salty and the meat is dry.
 But no matter, let’s try again.
 Enchiladas, anyone?
 No. The food is still salty and cold and tough.

 Okay, for a restaurant…the food isn’t too amazing.
 I’ll admit it.
 But I chose it for a reason.

 How often do you get to eat a piece of history?
 Casa Rio is a family restaurant that has been around since the River Walk became well, the River Walk.

-And if it’s any consolation, they have really good Virgin drinks.
-Their pina coladas are so spot on and refreshing, it completely makes up for the lack of food.
+And if it’s any consolation, they have really good virgin drinks.
+Their non-alcoholic pina coladas are so spot on and refreshing, they completely make up for the lack of food.

 A Shopaholic’s List Of Things To Do On the River Walk – San Antonio River Walk Shops Guide

 The way stores are scattered around the River Walk is sporadic.
 There are pockets of stores hidden amongst the impossibly, large number of restaurants.

 Somehow, amidst ambling and strolling, I managed to find a few shopaholic-style things to do at the River Walk.
 Rebecca Bloomwood would be proud.

 Visit The River Center Mall

 The Shops At Rivercenter, a collection of storefronts, has it all – high end stores, chain restaurants, and even the one tourist shop (Life In Alamo City).